 Federal Loans and Grants

 Student wishing to apply for federal loans or for other loans and grants not administered by the English department should contact the Financial Aid Office at (603) 862-3600.
-In some cases, an interview is necessary to process your application.
-Make sure to ask about this and any relevant deadlines when you apply.

 Other forms of financial aid – research assistantships, work-study, etc. – occasionally become available.
 See the Graduate Program Director for more details.